debersonpaula/redux-flow-mapper/README.md

 } from "redux-flow-mapper";

 @FlowState({
-  name: 'my-promised-state'
+  name: "my-promised-state"
 })
-export class MyState extends FlowPromiseState<any, any> {
+export class MyState extends FlowPromiseState<any, any> {}
-}

 @FlowPromised({
   name: "my-promised-action",